isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 </li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Take COVID-19 PCR test when they arrive in Singapore, depending on the SHN location:
 <ol style="margin-top:0px; list-style-type: lower-roman;">
-	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[If the helper/CN is serving SHN at an SHN dedicated facility (SDF) by herself or with another helper/CN] </b> COVID-19 serology and PCR tests at the SDF within the first few days of arrival. <b>No registration is needed.</b> During the entry application, submitters will have to pay for the serology and PCR tests ($175 including GST).</li>
+	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Serving SHN at an SHN dedicated facility (SDF) by herself or with another helper/CN] </b> COVID-19 serology and PCR tests at the SDF within the first few days of arrival. <b>No registration is needed.</b> During the entry application, submitters will have to pay for the serology and PCR tests ($175 including GST).</li>
-	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[SDF with her employer or employer’s family; or place of residence or suitable accommodation (e.g. hotel or serviced apartment)] </b> On-arrival COVID-19 PCR test at the checkpoint ($160 including GST).
+	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Serving SHN at SDF with her employer or employer’s family; or place of residence or suitable accommodation (e.g. hotel or serviced apartment)] </b> On-arrival COVID-19 PCR test at the checkpoint ($160 including GST).
 Submitters must <a href="/health/covid19-tests/pcrtest">register and pay for the on-arrival test</a> <b>before the helper/CN arrives in Singapore</b>.
 Otherwise, she may be denied entry and submitter’s subsequent entry applications may be rejected.</li>
 		</ol>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 10-day <a href="/health/shn">SHN</a> at one of the following locations: